epadam/CNN-AV1-intra-encoder/source/training.rst

 Video Source
 -----------------------

-Videos with different resolution are downloaded from the following websites:
+Videos with different resolutions are downloaded from the following websites:

 http://medialab.sjtu.edu.cn/web4k/index.html
 https://media.xiph.org/video/derf/

-The list of video can be seen in the appendix.
+The list of video can be seen in the reference.

 ---------------
 Encoding Mode